 Trinity Western University needed to expand student housing, but timing was tight.
 With just nine months from contract signing to students moving in, Jacobson Hall, a 220-student housing facility, was built using modular construction and completed in almost half the time it would have taken to build using conventional construction.

 Trinity Western University (TWU) had a rapidly growing student population but was short on housing.
-It only had on-campus housing available for fewer than 25 percent of its 4,000 students.
+It only had on-campus housing available for fewer than 25 per cent of its 4,000 students.
 Jacobson Hall was built in just nine months, and at the time of its completion in 2018, was the tallest wood-framed modular housing complex in Canada.

 Modular made for an efficient and nearly complete package